stanfy/gson-xml/README.md

 GsonXml is a small library that allows using [Google Gson library] (https://code.google.com/p/google-gson/) for XML deserialization.
 The main idea is to convert a stream of XML pull parser events to a stream of JSON tokens.
-It's implemented by passing a custom `JsonReader` (that wraps `XmlPullParsers`) to Gson.
+It's implemented by passing a custom `JsonReader` (that wraps `XmlPullParsers`) to `Gson`.

-Though currently this library is not pretending to be the most efficient library for XML deserialization, it can be very useful.
+Though currently this library is not pretending to be the most efficient one for XML deserialization, it can be very useful.

 [![Build Status](https://secure.travis-ci.org/stanfy/gson-xml.png?branch=master)](http://travis-ci.org/stanfy/gson-xml)